 Having a child should be a joyful experience, and it is the responsibility of your doctors and nurses to protect you against the worst dangers.
 There are numerous complications that can occur during childbirth, and doctors should be prepared for each and every one of them.
 They can do this by paying close attention to the mother’s health.
 Maternal infections not only put a mother at risk, but also her child.

-If you or your newborn suffered an injury due to a doctor’s failure to treat or diagnose a maternal infection, you should not hesitate to contact Wingate, Russotti, Shapiro & Halperin, LLP.
+If you or your newborn suffered an injury due to a doctor’s failure to treat or diagnose a maternal infection, you should not hesitate to contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our New York maternal infection attorneys can listen to what happened to you in a free consultation and determine if you were a victim of medical malpractice.
 Any damages you suffered due to medical negligence can be recovered in a personal injury claim, but it will take a dedicated legal team to get you full compensation.
 To get a free case evaluation, call us today at (212) 986-7353.

 Pregnant women are constantly supplying nutrients to their unborn children, which may heavily tax their immune systems.
 OBGYNs should conduct regular check-ups to keep an eye out for any possible infections.
 Any infection that a mother develops before or during her pregnancy can easily be passed on to her child, but quick diagnosis and treatment can prevent injury.